-- The computer lab is reserved for Rolling Meadows cardholders; walk-up terminals are available to all library patrons. - Patrons may not download any files to the hard drives, change any settings, or otherwise alter the integrity of the Library's computer and/or computer network. - Patrons are responsible for any damage to library equipment. - Patrons who contact any fee based services are responsible for any charges they may incur. - Patrons must comply with all local, state, and federal laws, including, but not limited to, those concerning copyright, fraud, gambling, privacy, obscenity and harassment. - Patrons must not transmit threatening, harassing, or abusive language or images. - The Library is not responsible for the loss or corruption of data, or any damage that might result from such a loss, which may occur from use of the Library's computers. - Patrons may not disconnect any part of a library computer in order to utilize their own equipment.
+- The computer lab is reserved for Rolling Meadows cardholders; walk-up terminals are available to all library patrons. - Patrons may not download any files to the hard drives, change any settings, or otherwise alter the integrity of the Library's computer and/or computer network. - Patrons are responsible for any damage to library equipment. - Patrons who contact any fee based services are responsible for any charges they may incur. - Patrons must comply with all local, state, and federal laws, including, but not limited to, those concerning copyright, fraud, gambling, privacy, obscenity and harassment. - Patrons must not transmit threatening, harassing, or abusive language or images. - The Library is not responsible for the loss or corruption of data, or any damage that might result from such a loss, which may occur from use of the Library's computers. - Patrons may not disconnect any part of a library computer in order to utilize their own equipment. - Use of library equipment to access, display, or disseminate obscene or pornographic images is prohibited.
+Violators of this policy may be required to terminate their use of library equipment or immediately leave the building at the discretion of the "Person In Charge".
+If repeated violations occur, the Library Director may revoke the patron's use of library computers or the Library Board may choose to revoke all library privileges and ban the patron from library property.

-Violations may result in loss of computer access and/or removal from the library.
+Violations of any of the items above may result in loss of computer access and/or removal from the library.
 Unlawful activities will be dealt with in an appropriate manner.